-While I managed to avoid being seasick on my Yachtlife Croatia adventures, it was still my biggest concern which held me back from big girl cruising.
+While I managed to avoid being seasick on my Yachtlife Croatia adventures, it was still my biggest concern that held me back from big girl cruising.
 Mostly because along with all of the good things I heard about cruising, there were always a few horror stories that seemed to stick with me more.

-For me this seemed like the most realistic first time cruise experience.
+For me, this seemed like the most realistic first time cruise experience.
 After all, I was prone to motion sickness and my Mother happened to be one of those ‘horror stories’.

 This might seem a little funny after just referring the cruise ships as “mammoth” but hear me out.

 Cruises aren’t often known for the spacious rooms.
 Sure, I’ve had my fair share of dodgy hostel dorm rooms you can barely move in but at least you could always go out and about or even better, leave.

 It is not so much the rooms that put me off.
 It is knowing that you couldn’t just leave the ship whenever you were feeling stuck, bad or bored… which brings me to my next point.